wlao-cyber/NIST-Hacking-Case-2004-09-02/README.md

 <img src="./pics/10_Acquisition_Log.png" alt="Acquisiton Log">

 There are different ways to find the image hash.
-One way is to simply click on the image in the Results Viewer and then checking the bottom pane under the <strong>File Metadata</strong> tab.
+One way is to simply click on the image in the Results Viewer and then check the bottom pane under the <strong>File Metadata</strong> tab.

 <img src="./pics/10_Image_Results_Viewer_Bottom.png" alt="Results Viewer File Metadata on Image">